syncfusion-content/wpf-docs/wpf/Navigation-Drawer/DisplayMode.md

 ### AutoChangeDisplayMode

-When enable the AutoChangeDisplayMode, the layout has been changed automatically depends on the ExpandedModeThresholdWidth, when change the size of the window.
+When enabling the AutoChangeDisplayMode, the drawer will auto change the display modes depending on the size of the window.

 {% tabs %}
 {% highlight xaml %}